-Zoroastrianism and Islam: An Evaluation on Similarities
+Zoroastrianism and Islam: An Evaluation on Similarities of Both

 What is Magusism, Zoroastrianism?

 After Zarathustra emerged, he took place as Hormuz in the past Islamic sources as Ormazd.
 Ahura Mazda means the sovereign lord as the god of the world.
 The basis of religion is that Ehrimend, the source of lies and evil, is defeated by the goodness of Ahura Mazda.
-According to Zarathustra, there were two primary views in the universe as good and evil, and man will choose between these two spirits and will determine his destiny.
+According to Zarathustra, there were two primary facts in the universe as good and evil, and man will choose between these two spirits and will determine his destiny.
 In Zarathustra, he states himself as the representative of Ahura Mazda, that is, of goodness.
 (Tumer; Küçük, p.107.)

 According to Zoroastrianism, religion is the whole of the wise knowledge that humanity is born with, and this wisdom comes from the essence of Ahura Mazda.
 (Erbaş, 272.)